Introduction: the Okta Integration Network

 Integrate with Okta: Supporting Single Sign-On in the OIN

-Once an SSO protocol has been decided upon, Okta offers self-service tools (see Using the App Integration Wizard and Configuring the Okta Template SAML App) to enable SaaS companies to easily build and promote their single sign-on integrations to the Okta Application Network.
+Once an SSO protocol has been decided upon, Okta offers self-service tools (see Configuring the Okta Template SAML App) to enable SaaS companies to easily build and promote their single sign-on integrations to the Okta Application Network.
 We use SAML as a standard for single sign-on, but for apps that don't currently support SAML, you can simply use Okta's SWA option designed for apps that don't support federated sign-on methods.

 Once you are ready to build and test an SSO integration with Okta, follow the steps below: